 Tom Stacey is best known as a prize-winning author and man of letters.
 But his temperament and course of life have carried him frequently to the scene of action.
 His has been a life of unusual range: as traveller, especially in remote and challenging regions; as king maker, remarkably, in the Mountains of the Moon (Ruwenzori); as roving correspondent, outstandingly for the Sunday Times, winning “Foreign Correspondent of the Year” Award, covering the world scene and taking him to over 120 countries; as penal reformer, political theorist, Christian activist, and entrepreneurial publisher.
 Tom Stacey’s adventurous life has given him extraordinary tales to tell.
 A born writer, he offers us reflective wisdom put down memorably and pleasurably in a unique voice.
 His work has been compared with that of Graham Greene, E.M Forester, John Banville, and the 17th century divine Jeremy Taylor, and acclaimed by many – Nina Bawden, Rowan Williams, Christopher Hill, and John Gray.
 He and his wife, the widely-exhibited sculptor Caroline Stacey, have five children, numerous grandchildren and great grandchildren.
 He is a Fellow of the Royal Society of Literature.

-Forthcoming in 2018 is Tom Stacey’s major new novel A Dark and Stormy Night, on the nature of love.
-Already it has been heralded by contemporary literature luminaries.
+Tom Stacey’s major new novel A Dark and Stormy Night, on the nature of love has been already heralded by contemporary literature luminaries.

 A.N.
 Wilson has written “this is a beautiful book.
 The Dante scholar lost in a dark wood, the Bishop going into the darkness where God is.
 The man who has experienced Love on so many levels, reliving his past before confronting the great Empyrean.
 This impressive narration isn’t just a stream of consciousness.
 It is a well-crafted narration, it has a plot.
 Marigold is very vivid to me, but the other two women, Clare and Evle, are also very distinct.
 Tom Stacey also conveys – mysteriously -the characters of the other members of the house party: whom we never meet.
 Humour, humanity, passion are all here.
 It’s a superb achievement.”